lrholmes/spotify-connect-ws/README.md

 ### Usage
 This package has been developed to work with an Express + Socket.IO server environment.

+If you want to skip the server setup and go straight to working with your app, use this testing url in the meantime: https://spotify-connect-ws.herokuapp.com/connect

 Server:
 ```bash
 npm install spotify-connect-ws --save